 |Validity||2 years from the test date|

-International applicants who intend to study or work in a nation where English is the primary language of communication must take the IELTS exam, which is a test of their English language proficiency.
+International applicants who want to study or work in a country where English is the primary language of communication must take the IELTS exam, which is a test of their English language proficiency.
 The UK, Australia, New Zealand, the USA, and Canada are the most common nations where IELTS is recognised for university admissions.
-Listening, reading, speaking, and writing are the four fundamental English language abilities that the exam primarily assesses in test takers.
+Listening, Reading, Speaking, and Writing are the four fundamental English language abilities that the exam primarily assesses in test takers.
 IDP Education Australia and Cambridge English Language Assessment jointly own and administer the IELTS exam.

-Both the computer-based and paper-based IELTS are available.
+ILETS India is conducted in two different modes: computer-based and paper-based.
 The Listening, Writing, and Reading parts of the IELTS are completed on computers by test takers who choose the computer-based exam option.
 The Speaking examination, however, is administered face-to-face with a qualified examiner.
 One has a greater selection of exam dates and quicker results with the computer-based IELTS.
 If they want to take the IELTS on paper, test-takers will use HB pencils or pens to complete the Reading, Writing, and Listening parts on paper.
 The Speaking examination, however, is done face-to-face with an experienced IELTS examiner.

-The IELTS exam is very important for those who wish to seek admission to universities where the native language is English.
-The IELTS exam is proof of your command of the English language.
-Many International Universities require students to submit their IELTS scores while seeking admission because they need to assess the candidate’s capability of keeping up with their program’s main medium of instruction, i.e, English.
-Also, different universities have their minimum score criteria and candidates must check the criteria before applying.
+The IELTS exam is very important for those who wish to seek admission to universities abroad and to live in countries where English is used as the primary language.
+The IELTS scores work as proof of candidates command over the English language.
+Many international universities require students to submit their IELTS scores while seeking admission because they need to assess the candidate’s capability of keeping up with their program’s main medium of instruction, i.e., English.
+Also, there are several universities abroad which require candidates to have a minimum score in the IELTS and candidates must check the criteria before applying.

-IELTS Academic and IELTS General Training are the two distinct exam kinds.
-The speaking and listening portions of both of these examinations are same, but depending on which test one takes, the writing and reading portions are different.
+There are two types of IELTS: Academic and IELTS General Training.
+The speaking and listening portions of both of these examinations are the same, but depending on which test one takes, the writing and reading portions are different.
 The IELTS test is administered on the same day for the three components—reading, writing, and listening—and there are no gaps in between.
 The Speaking component, however, can be finished a week earlier or after the other tests.
 This knowledge test is accessible from your test location.

 - Academic IELTS Test: Those who apply for higher education or professional registration abroad take the IELTS Academic exam.